aaron-c-jones/tahamonfared.github.io/_posts/2016-12-30-Classification-Part2.md

     ## ------------------------------------------------
     ## Covariance matrices are not significantly different.

-The covariances are not different, so we can perform LDA on the data.
-That's good news, less parameters to estimate in the analysis!
+The covariances are not different so that we can perform LDA on the data.
+That's good news, fewer parameters to estimate in the analysis!

 let's see how does the LDA predict.